ewyler/coffeebot/README.md

 # Testing

-The easiest way to test this is to setup your own Slack account, configure the bot (per Slack's docs), and update the API key in the source with the necessary one for your Slack account.
+The easiest way to test this is to setup your own Slack account, configure the bot (per Slack's docs), and update the API key in the source (see `SLACK_TOKEN` near the top) with the necessary one for your Slack account.
 You can then run it locally via `npm run start`.

 # Deployment